Skip to contents

 Download a copy of the vignette to follow along here: alluvial_plots.Rmd

-Alluvial plots can be generated to visualize how changing the number of clusters influences the distribution of patients according to one (or a few) variables of interest.
+Alluvial plots can be generated to visualize how changing the number of clusters influences the distribution of observations according to one (or a few) features of interest.

 First, some data setup just as was done in the previous vignettes.